ervc/candy/readme.md

 to see more options.
 Once this has been called the `./r00/` directory can safely be removed.

 *Note:* To include self-shielding, the included `data_coselfs_iso.dat` file must be included in the directory from which you are running CANDY.
+*or change the path in rates.c to point to the correct file from the root directory*